 Some scenarios for building programs in Java and .NET

 You are a programmer, working for a firm that needs to create, manage, and work with PDF files.
 You need to add code to one of your internal applications or to a product that you plan to resell that will generate a set of PDF output files, or that draws data from a set of PDF files.

-We offer in this section some scenarios that describe ways to use the Java and .NET programming interfaces to the Adobe PDF Library.
+We offer in this section some scenarios that describe ways to use the Java, .NET, and .NET Core programming interfaces to the Adobe PDF Library.